 The company has constituted Nomination and Remuneration Committee pursuant to section 178 of the Companies Act, 2013 read with rule (6) of the Companies (Meetings of Board and its Powers) Rules, 2014 being a listed company.
-The Committee comprises of all independent directors, Ms. Kalpanaben J Pandya as the Chairperson, Mr. Mahendra Singh Rao and Mr. N. R. Krishna as the other two members.
+The Committee comprises of all independent directors, Ms. Kalpanaben J Pandya as the Chairperson, Mr. Mahendra Singh Rao, Mr. N. R. Krishna (up to 29th August, 2023) and Mr. Gopal Bhatt (From 29th August, 2023) as the other two members.

 The Board has, on the recommendation of the Nomination & Remuneration Committee framed a policy for selection and appointment of Directors, Senior Management and their remuneration.
-During the year under review the there are One meeting of the Committee Members held on 01st February, 2023.
+During the year under review the there are One meeting of the Committee Members held on 14th February, 2024.